Project at a glance

 Across all works packages, contractors and subcontractors will need to effectively manage contract interfaces and scheduling requirements.

-Marinus Link will be built in two 750 MW stages, with commissioning of each stage separated by two to three years.
+Marinus Link will be built in two 750 MW stages, with construction of stage 1 is expected to start in early 2025.

 Key milestones include: